September 4, 2025

 No one likes waiting around for renders.
 I love how Adobe Premiere Pro uses GPU acceleration with Nvidia CUDA and AMD OpenCL to make everything smoother and faster.
 I have edited 4K or even 8K videos.
 Both render quickly, and playback doesn’t feel like watching a slideshow.
 Plus, the proxy workflow is a game-changer for larger projects.
 I can edit in low-res and export in full quality.

-Adobe Premiere Pro has a bit of a learning curve, especially if you’re just starting.
+Adobe Premiere Pro has a bit of a learning curve, especially if you’re just starting out.
 The interface can be overwhelming.
-I don’t like how some features like masking and color grading require patience.
+I don’t like how some features, like masking and color grading, require patience.
 But once you get the hang of it, you’re unstoppable.

 I have also experienced crashes.
 I’ve learned to hit ‘save’ compulsively because losing an hour’s work isn’t fun.
-It’s also a bit demanding on hardware.
+On G2, several reviewers pointed out that it’s also a bit demanding on hardware.
 My older laptop couldn’t keep up, so upgrading to a machine with at least 16 GB of RAM and a decent GPU was essential.

 “One downside of Adobe Premiere Pro is its steep learning curve, especially for beginners.
 It can also be resource-intensive, requiring a powerful computer for smooth performance, and occasional crashes or slowdowns can disrupt workflow.
 Also, the program crashes.”